South West Wiltshire: Boundaries

+In order to bring the electorate within the permitted range, Tisbury and the Nadder Valley were transferred to Salisbury.
+The village of Hilperton was added from Chippenham, while several rural parishes east of Trowbridge were transferred to Melksham and Devizes.

 Constituency profile

 As well as the county town of Trowbridge and the former market towns of Westbury and Warminster (the latter with a considerable Army presence), the seat covers a large rural area with smaller settlements.
 Residents' health and wealth are around the UK average.